ip-repo/guides/example-pyinstaller/exapmle-pyinstaller.md

 ```
 You will be able to find the exe version in the directory `dist` and it will be named `media_devices.exe`

-<a href="https://pyinstaller.org/" >If you want to learn more about pyinstaller your can click here</a>
+<a href="https://pyinstaller.org/" >If you want to learn more about pyinstaller you can click here</a>